 Use Frozen Snacks Single when cooking frozen snacks on a single rack.
 This mode does not require preheating the oven.
 Food should be placed in the oven before or immediately upon starting this mode.

 Use Frozen Snacks Multi when cooking frozen snacks on two racks simultaneously.
 This mode includes a preheating cycle to prepare the oven for multi-rack baking.
-Press Options and select Frozen then follow any display prompts to access this mode.

 Frozen Pizza